-Although most people have never even heard of quince fruit, it’s a flavorful fruit that has been around for centuries.
+Although most people have never even heard of quince fruit, it’s a flavorful food that has been around for centuries.
 Besides being a staple in many traditional forms of medicine, it has also been enjoyed since biblical times and was considered a prominent part of the diet for ancient Greeks and Romans alike.

-In recent years, a slew of studies have confirmed the healing effects of this powerful fruit, with research showing that it could offer a variety of benefits, from improved regularity to better heart health.
+In recent years, a slew of studies have confirmed the benefits effects of this powerful fruit, with research showing that it could offer a variety of benefits, from improved regularity to better heart health.

 So what does quince taste like, and what is it good for?
 Keep reading for more about this unique ingredient and how you can incorporate it into your diet.

-What Is Quince?
+What Is Quince Fruit?

 Also known by its scientific name, Cydonia oblonga, quince is a type of fruit that is lumpy, pear-shaped and bright green, with a hue that is similar to a Golden Delicious apple.
 Although it’s often considered a cross between an apple and a pear, it has a stronger aroma, firmer texture and a tough, spongy flesh.

 There are many different cultivars of the fruit, including Vranja, Champion, orange and pineapple quince fruit, all of which offer slight variations in taste, texture and appearance.